Hausla – wellbeing skills for teachers

 We are truly excited to see the data that has emerged from the cohorts we have run with Hausla.
 In a pre/post evaluation, we found statistically significant improvements of medium effect size as defined by the following validated scales:

-69% improved in wellbeing on the WHO-5 Wellbeing Index
+- 69% improved in wellbeing on the WHO-5 Wellbeing Index

-59% improved in mindfulness on the Kentucky Inventory of Mindfulness Skills
+- 59% improved in mindfulness on the Kentucky Inventory of Mindfulness Skills

-38% improved in resilience on the Connor-Davidson Resilience Scale
+- 38% improved in resilience on the Connor-Davidson Resilience Scale

-This is really important: In communities that have few options for clinical mental health support, it is critical to address mental health at the community and population levels— at scale.
+This is really important: in communities that have few options for clinical mental health support, it is critical to address mental health at the community and population levels— at scale.
 What we learned from implementing Hausla through government partnership and training wellbeing facilitators is that it is possible to provide a broad group of participants the opportunity to build measurable mental wellbeing skills, and see statistically significant results for a large proportion of the participants.

 These skills serve to support those who may be experiencing mental health challenges, while also reducing the risk of developing more critical conditions.
 The effectiveness of thoughtfully trained non-expert facilitators further underscores the possibility of using well-designed mental health promotion methods to reach much broader groups than a clinical-only treatment model.